Sunday, March 29, 2009

 Thankfully Canadians don't holiday in European coastal resorts.
 Imagine the uproar if they did?
 They'd be lobbying their MP's as soon as they got back to Canada after seeing all those brazen women.
 If they stick to venturing into the forests and blasting deer with guns we'll all be ok.

 You'll all be pleased to know that the weather has been brilliant for the last month with plus temperatures most days.
-I know Chris has been worryed about us.
+I know Chris has been worried about us.
 Worry over Robbo, we're like toast.

 Anyway that's enough of me waffling for one night.
 Take care.